-Compared to the rest of the New York City market, the Northwestern Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the New York City market, the Northwestern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 110 listings have come on the market, so you'll want to check back regularly for new listings.
-About 5% of the available leases in the Northwestern Brooklyn are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 112 listings have come on the market, so you'll want to check back regularly for new listings.
+About 4% of the listings in the Northwestern Brooklyn are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,550 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 5 floors.
-Most buildings in this area were built in 1928 and are Class A.
+Even though the median size is 3,190 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are around 5 floors.
+Most buildings in this market were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Northwestern Brooklyn folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.